ncn-foreigners/BlockingPy/docs/user_guide/basic_operations.md

 - Record Linkage: Finding matching records between two datasets
 - Deduplication: Finding duplicate records within a single dataset
-- Evaluation: Evaluating blocking when true blocks are known (for both record linkage and deduplication)
+- Evaluation: Evaluating blocking when true blocks are known (for both record linkage and deduplication) either inside the `block` method or separate `eval` method.

 This guide covers the basic usage patterns for these operations.